prmr/JetUML/docs/user-guide.md

 </div>
 <button class="collapsible">Edge Validation</button>
 <div class="content">
-<p>When attempting to create a new edge, the operation will only succeed if the edge is a valid connection between two elements according to the syntax of the diagram.</p>
+<p>When attempting to create a new edge, the operation will only succeed if the edge is a valid connection between two elements according to the syntax of the diagram.
+Invalid attempts to create edges get reported as notifications.</p>
 <img src="../tipdata/tip_images/tip3.png">
 </div>
 <button class="collapsible">Tool Hints</button>